ReiRyghts/wfrsb.github.io/_Law-of-Retribution/loki.md

 * Use Disarm near enemies.
 Once disarmed, they stay disarmed, so you don't need to re-cast it near those enemies.
 * Be careful about Disarming on pads, as Disarm moves you two steps forward and may move you off a pad.
 If you really need to, back up on a pad and look in the direction you want to move so that you don't go off the pad.
 * Keep using 2 for Invisibility
 * Use Decoy to distract enemies.
+Be careful not to draw enemies to vulnerable squad mates, such as those on pads or those doing hacks.
-* In the last stage, you should be constantly placing a Decoy right on Vay Hek so that he doesn't shoot rockets at your teammates.
+* In the last stage, you should be constantly placing a Decoy right under Vay Hek so that he doesn't shoot rockets at your teammates and is also unable to shoot the decoy itself.
 * Loki has a high energy pool, so he is often the bomb carrier.
 However, it can be nice to have two Lokis or a different frame (such as Volt) carrying the bomb so the Loki can Disarm.
 * If you only have one Loki which is carrying the bomb, get someone else to carry the bomb in the last stage so that Loki can place decoy next to Vay Hek.